Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-To ease EU travel, European lawmakers approved a digital COVID certificate that has been rolled out across the entire bloc.
-It shows that individuals have either been fully vaccinated, tested negative for the virus, or recovered from the disease.
+To ease EU travel, the European Parliament approved a digital COVID certificate that has been rolled out across the entire bloc.
+It shows that individuals have either been fully vaccinated, tested negative for the virus or recovered from the disease.

-The document is issued by test centers and health authorities, and has been available in all EU member states since July 1, 2021.
-At this stage, however, only COVID vaccination records performed by an official, government-mandated body within the EU can be logged on the certificate.
+The document is issued by test centers and health authorities, and has been available in all EU member states since July 1.
+At this stage, however, only COVID-19 vaccination records performed by an official, government-mandated body within the European Union can be logged on the certificate.
 Vaccinations from outside the EU are not accepted yet.

 For more information, visit the COVID Certificate platform.

-Those arriving from designated risk areas, high incidence regions, and territories marked by concerning virus variants must meet additional criteria.
+Those arriving from designated high-risk and dangerous virus variant regions must meet additional criteria.
 Before setting off, individuals must register digitally.
-Arrivals from high-risk areas must quarantine for 10 days, but can cease self-isolating if they produce a negative test result usually on the fifth day.
+Arrivals from high-risk areas must quarantine for 10 days, but can cease self-isolating if they produce a negative test result on the fifth day.
 Germany currently classifies Cyprus, the entire United Kingdom and parts of Ireland, France, Norway and Portugal as high-risk areas.
 Non-European countries such as the US, Japan, Kenya, India and South Africa are also included on the list.

 All travelers to Germany must present either a negative test result, proof of vaccination, or documentation proving recovery from COVID prior to departure

-In Germany, certain safety precautions continue to apply in general, such as adherence to hygiene rules, keeping a minimum distance of 1.5 meters (5 ft) from others, and wearing a surgical face mask in enclosed, publicly accessible areas as well as on public transport.
+In Germany, certain safety precautions continue to apply in general, such as adherence to hygiene rules, keeping a minimum distance of 1.5 meters (5 feet) from others, and wearing a surgical face mask in enclosed, publicly accessible areas, as well as on public transport.

 More information here

-All other countries fall on France's amber list, which requires a seven-day quarantine.
-For detailed information on entry requirements, consult the French foreign ministry website.
+All other countries fall on France's orange list, which requires a seven-day quarantine.
+For detailed information on entry requirements, consult the French Foreign Ministry website.

-For tourists who are not fully vaccinated, a vacation in France might quickly become expensive, as the COVID tests are no longer offered free of charge.
+For tourists who are not fully vaccinated, a vacation in France might quickly become expensive, as COVID-19 tests are no longer offered free of charge.

-Incidence rates are rising again in Italy, which is why various governments, including Germany, recommend not traveling there at the moment.
-If you do have to enter Italy from an EU country, the Schengen zone, Israel, Canada, Japan or the United States, you won't face any major problems at border control.
-Arrivals must present a passenger locator form and proof of either full vaccination, recovery from COVID-19, or a negative PCR or antigenic test result from the past 48 hours.
-The digital EU ceritificate is the preferred form of documentation here as well.
-Travelers from the UK have to enter five day-quarantine period and get tested again at the end of it.
+Arrivals from the EU or Schengen zone must present a passenger locator form and proof of either full vaccination, recovery from COVID-19, or a negative PCR or antigenic test result from the past 48 hours.
+The EU Digital COVID Certificate is the preferred form of documentation here, as well.

 For everyone else, there is a complicated system consisting of five different levels, which comes with various testing and quarantining obligations.
-Ultimately, entering and traveling through Italy is prohibited for individuals who in the past fourteen days stayed in or transited through Brazil, India, Bangladesh and Sri Lanka may enter Italy only for essential, non-tourist reasons.
+Individuals from Brazil, India, Bangladesh and Sri Lanka may enter Italy only for essential, non-tourist reasons.

-Authorities have classified the country itself into four color-coded zones — ranging from white, yellow, orange to red — in accordance with the local coronavirus infection risk.
-Currently, all of Italy falls into the white, low-risk zone, where life has almost returned to lively pre-pandemic times.
-Travel between the various zones is only allowed for those who are vaccinated, recovered or tested.
+Authorities have classified the country itself into four color-coded zones — white, yellow, orange and red — in accordance with the local coronavirus infection risk.
+Currently, most of Italy still falls into the white, low-risk zone, where people can move freely.

-Bars, restaurants and other establishments are open, with outdoor and indoor seating allowed.
-Swimming pools have reopened, as have gyms, spas and amusement parks.
-Mask-wearing remains mandatory, however, in enclosed public places, crowded outdoor areas and on public transport.
+Mask-wearing remains mandatory in enclosed public places, crowded outdoor areas and on public transport.
 Government buildings and some shops also measure your temperature as you enter the premises.
 Social distancing is advised.
-Some of the beaches require prior booking to ensure social distancing between sunbathing spots, and a minimum distance of 1,50 meters between sun-lounging sports is required.

 Many vacationers this summer seek ways of traveling where contact to other people is limited — yachting is one such option, like here at Cala Salada lagoon on Ibiza

 Different regions have instituted a maximum capacity for many venues and establishments.
-Across the entire country, masks must be worn in enclosed public spaces and on public transport but are not necessary outdoors and wherever the minimum social distance of 1,50 meters can be enforced.
-Restaurants still require masks to be worn — except while eating.
+Across the entire country, masks must be worn in enclosed public spaces and on public transport but are not necessary outdoors and wherever the minimum social distance of 1.5 meter can be maintained.

 More information here

-Anyone entering the country must fill out a digital passenger locator form no later than 48 hours before arrival.
+Anyone entering the country must fill out a digital passenger locator form before arrival.
 A QR-code will be part of the document generated by the form, which you have to show at border control.
 Failing to produce the QR-code may result in a fine of €500.
-You must also present either a negative molecular PCR or antigen test, proof of recovery, or proof of vaccination (at least 14 days must have passed since the second dose of the vaccine was administered) alongside the passenger locator form.
+You must also present either a negative molecular PCR or antigen test, proof of recovery or proof of vaccination.
+(At least 14 days must have passed since the second dose of the vaccine was administered.)

-Travelers from all other destinations have to enter a seven day-quarantine.
+Travelers from all other destinations may enter only for important reasons.

-Austria is taking the protection of its borders still quite seriously.
-Anyone entering Austria must present either a negative test, proof of recovery or vaccination.
-A person is considered vaccinated 22 days after receiving their first dose.
-If you cannot provide any of those documents upon arrival, you are subject to a 90 euro-fine.
-Due to the spread of the Delta variant of COVID-19, non-essential travel from the UK remains prohibited.
+Austria is taking the protection of its borders quite seriously.
+Anyone entering must present either a negative test, proof of recovery or vaccination.
+Due to the spread of virus variants, nonessential travel from Brazil, Chile, Costa Rica, and Suriname remains prohibited.

-Restaurants, hotels, theaters and sports facilities have all reopened.
-But a negative test or proof of vaccination or recovery is still required.
-The same is true for nightclubs, which have reopened but are only allowed to operate at 75% capacity.
-This limitation is also expected to be lifted on July 22.
-Most such places, however, will require you to leave personal details for tracking purposes if required.
+Restaurants, hotels, cultural venues and sports facilities are open.
+But a negative test or proof of vaccination or recovery is required to enter.
+Access to nightclubs is granted only to persons who have been vaccinated, or can show a negative PCR test result.
+Most such venues will require you to leave personal details for tracking purposes if required.